Frequently Asked Questions

 The Title IX Coordinator or Assistant Title IX Coordinator, a Human Resources staff member, or a staff supervisor or Dean may informally resolve concerns.
 Informal resolution could result in an investigation with human resources and sanctions being imposed.

-A formal complaint will be initiated through the Title IX Coordinator.
+A formal complaint may be filed with the Title IX Coordinator.
 An investigator will be appointed to interview the parties and other witnesses as necessary.
 After an investigation, the investigator will prepare an investigation report, which will be reviewed by a three-person Investigation and Review Panel (IRP).
 A hearing is not generally held, but if the IRP has any questions, it may meet with the Investigator(s) in person and/or may request that the parties separately meet with the IRP.
 The IRP will determine whether University Policy was violated, and if so, what sanction is recommended.